Introduction to Educational Psychology

 - Memory

-- Complex cognitive processes (e.g., problem solving, transfer, conceptual change)
+- Complex cognitive processes (e.g., problem solving, transfer, and conceptual change)

 - Applications of cognitive theory